evanhackett/open-tiddlywiki-in-new-window/readme.md

 This is an applescript app that will open tiddlywiki in a new Brave window.
 Change the url or the browser if needed.

-You can open the .scpt file using Script Editor to edit/view the source code and export it as an application.
+You can open the .applescript file using Script Editor to edit/view the source code and export it as an application.

 Adapted the code from here: https://superuser.com/a/1057543